-Consistent with BOR Policy (Section 803.04), all nontenured faculty members who have been awarded academic rank (instructor, assistant professor, associate professor, professor) and who have served full-time for the entire previous year under written contract have the presumption of renewal for the next academic year unless notified in writing by the president of the institution on the intent not to renew.
+Consistent with BOR Policy (Section 8.3.4.2), all nontenured faculty members who have been awarded academic rank (instructor, assistant professor, associate professor, professor) and who have served full-time for the entire previous year under written contract have the presumption of renewal for the next academic year unless notified in writing by the provost and vice president for academic affairs or the president of the institution on the intent not to renew.
 For nontenured faculty with academic rank, the intent to not renew a nontenured faculty member is the prerogative of the institution, and written notice of intent not to renew follows this schedule:

-- a. at least three months before the date of termination of an initial one-year contract, no later than February 15; - b. at least six months before the date of termination of a second one-year contract, no later than November 15; - c. at least nine months before the date of termination of a contract after two or more years of service in the institution, no later than August 15.
+- a. at least three (3) months before the date of termination of an initial one-year contract; - b. at least six (6) months before the date of termination of a second one-year contract; - c. at least nine (9) months before the date of termination of a contract after two or more years of service in the institution.